 The tubular flowers grow in branched spikes, the flowers spirally arranged around the stems.
 Leaf-like bracts on the stem, crisped upon their keels, subtend the long, thin flower tubes.
 Flower colour is pale cream or pink.
 The spreading tepals form a laterally symmetric corolla in the two-lipped flower.
 The lower tepals are marked red or maroon.
 They have claw-like appendages near the base of each tepal.
 Flowering happens in spring.

-The plants are found in a broad band from Darling to Namaqualand, endemic to the Western and Northern Cape.
+The plants are found in a broad band from Darling to Namaqualand, endemic to the Western Cape and the Northern Cape.
 The photo was taken in the Gifberg during October.

-The habitat is sandy and granite slopes.
-The species is not considered to be threatened in its habitat early in the twenty first century (Manning, 2007; Manning and Goldblatt, 1996; iNaturalist; http://redlist.sanbi.org).
+The habitat is fynbos on sandy and granite slopes.
+The habitat population is deemed of least concern early in the twenty first century (Manning, 2007; Manning and Goldblatt, 1996; iNaturalist; http://redlist.sanbi.org).